TL;DR

 - Export PDF depends on CSV; if CSV slips by 1 day, PDF won’t demo Friday.

-- Search refactor estimate is 4d; if it’s 6d we lose the migration script slot.
+- Search refactor is estimated at 4d; if it runs to 6d, the migration script slot disappears and CSV starts late.

 Friday demo script: